e-loughlin/EvanPythonSQLTool/README.md

 </p>

 ## Overview
-Bin Chicken is a simple yet effective Python library wrapping the [Ibis Library](https://ibis-project.org/) designed to help data scientists and engineers streamline their SQL-related tasks and enhance their workflow efficiency.
-Inspired by the needs outlined in a job posting from Reddit Data Science, this library aims to provide a foundational toolset for analyzing experiments, fetching data, building insights, and standardizing repeatable data science tasks.
+Bin Chicken is a simple Python library wrapping the [Ibis Library](https://ibis-project.org/) designed to help data scientists and engineers streamline their SQL-related tasks and enhance their workflow efficiency.
+This library aims to provide a foundational toolset for analyzing experiments, fetching data, building insights, and standardizing repeatable data science tasks.

 ### Naming